A collection of resources for those seeking online therapy for sex and sexuality.

 Sex coaches are not licensed therapists, and therefore cannot help clients navigate mental health issues or process trauma.
 However, they can help with many of the same issues sex therapists help with, such as:

-- other orgasm issues, such as orgasming too soon or taking too long
+- orgasm issues, such as taking too long

 - mismatched libido between partners